Aalia98/Interview-Questions/frontend/Day_9.md

 [2x2.5]
 # What is the purpose of the hasOwnProperty method in JavaScript?
 [0]

 - The hasOwnProperty method is a reliable way to check whether a property belongs directly to an object and not its prototype.
-It is especially useful in scenarios involving inheritance or property iteration to avoid accidental inclusion of inherited properties.

 # How can you remove a property from an object?
 [2.5]

-- To remove a property from an object in JavaScript, you can use the delete operator.
+- by using delete operator.

 # coding:
 1. Write a function that takes this array as input and returns an object with role-wise counts [0/10]